mobxjs/mobx/README.md

 Sets a new value to the property

-### Property.onChange(listener)
+### Property.onChange(listener,fireImmediately=false)

 Registers a new listener to change events.
 Listener should be a function, its first argument will be the new value, and second argument the old value.

 Returns a function that upon invocation unsubscribes the listener from the property.